Core Concepts

 /build switch back to Build modeSessions

-Every bytemind chat invocation creates or resumes a session.
+Every bytemind invocation creates or resumes a session.
 Sessions automatically persist the full conversation context.

 - Stored in the